city_hall

 • Live in a building located in one of the 15 ARPA-eligible zip codes (02111, 02115, 02118, 02119, 02120, 02121, 02122, 02124, 02125, 02126, 02128, 02134, 02136, 02163, or 02215)

-• Have not received financial assistance from any City of Boston Mayor’s Office of Housing (MOH) program within the past 10 years.
-This excludes de-leading funds.
+• Have not received home repair financial assistance from any City of Boston Mayor’s Office of Housing (MOH) program within the past 10 years.
+This excludes the de-leading and home buyer assistance programs.
 Please note: The City of Boston’s Mayor’s Office of Housing was known as The Department of Neighborhood Development (DND) before December of 2021.

-• Be current with all City of Boston and home accounts, including property taxes and water bills, and mortgage and property insurances.
+• Be current with all City of Boston and home accounts, including property taxes, utility bills, and mortgage, and property insurances.

 • Offer rental units at a price affordable to tenants at or below 80 percent of AMI**.

-* An annual household income at or below 120 percent of Area Median Income (AMI) is:
+* As of March 2024, an annual household income at or below 135 percent of Area Median Income (AMI) is:

 Please note: Condominium units and condominium associations are not eligible for the Program.
 Additionally, buildings may not be located in a FEMA special flood hazard zone.